 On May 2, 2001, Williams made an offer to purchase Barrett Resources Corporation, a Delaware corporation headquartered in Denver, Colorado which is engaged in the exploration and production of oil and natural gas.
-On May 7, 2001, Williams and Barrett entered into a Merger Agreement pursuant to which Williams purchased 50% of Barrett's outstanding common stock in a cash tender offer for \$73 per share, followed by a merger with Barrett in which each remaining outstanding share of common stock of Barrett was converted into the right to receive 1.767 shares of common stock of Williams.
-Williams completed the cash tender offer in June 2001.
-A special meeting of Barrett's shareholders approved the merger on August 2, 2001, and the merger was completed later that day.
+On May 7, 2001, Williams and Barrett entered into a Merger Agreement pursuant to which Williams will purchase 50% of Barrett's outstanding common stock in a cash tender offer for \$73 per share, followed by a merger with Barrett in which each remaining outstanding share of common stock of Barrett would be converted into the right to receive 1.767 shares of common stock of Williams.
+The merger is subject to various conditions.
+The tender offer commenced on May 14, 2001 and will expire June 11, 2001.
+The merger of Barrett with Williams must receive the approval of shareholders owning a majority of the outstanding shares of common stock of Barrett.
+We expect to complete the merger during the third quarter of 2001.